 The rapidly rising rate of digitization and everyday technological advancements have significantly blurred the line separating our virtual and real lives.
 Everything from our financial stability to national security has become dependent on the internet.
 With so many aspects of our personal and professional lives being impacted by the internet, troves of personal and business data have been stored online, making it vulnerable to cyber attacks.
 Owing to the increasing number of cyber attacks, the cyber security growth rate has risen significantly.

-Generating cybersecurity awareness amongst all those enjoying the benefits of the internet is the first and foremost step towards securing our virtual lives against cyber attacks.
+Generating cybersecurity awareness among all those enjoying the benefits of the internet is the first and foremost step towards securing our virtual lives against cyber attacks.
 To take on this momentous task, Cyber Security Awareness Month is observed every October to ensure every internet user has the knowledge and resources needed to navigate the online world safely.
 This initiative has significantly helped in spreading awareness about the methods and impact of the ever-evolving cyber threats.

 Join our weekly newsletter and get the latest cybersecurity updates delivered directly to your inbox